Jack Sugden: 1980–2008

-Jack and Diane assume responsibility for Andy's half-brother, Daz Eden (Luke Tittensor), as they did with Andy a decade earlier.
+Jack and Diane assume responsibility for Andy's half-brother, Daz Eden (Luke Tittensor), as Jack and Sarah did with Andy a decade earlier.
 Andy and Daz's father, Billy (David Crellin), is released from prison and returns to Emmerdale much to the ire of various residents, having robbed the Post Office and killed Vic Windsor (Alun Lewis) on Christmas Day 1998.
 During this time, Billy works to prove he has changed and begins an emotional affair with Diane.
 Diane, riddled with guilt, confesses and she and Jack separate but later reconcile following Victoria (now Isabel Hodgins) discovering of the truth about her mother's death.
 Jack visits Annie in Spain in 2008 and remains for several months until Annie informs the family of Jack's death of a heart attack on 5 February 2009, leaving them devastated.

 Diane brings Jack's body back from Spain, along with his mother Annie, making her first return to her old home in 13 years.
 Val (Charlie Hardwick) and Eric Pollard (Chris Chittell) arrange his funeral.
 Jack is buried in the village churchyard.
 Andy, Daz, Sam (James Hooton) and Zak Dingle (Steve Halliwell) are pallbearers.
 Just before the service, Alan Turner (Richard Thorp) recalls to Betty Eagleton (Paula Tilbrook) a conversation where Jack had told him about the events of Jacob's funeral.
 Diane reads a letter Jack had written for Andy, Victoria, Daz and Robert during the service, telling them that he loved them and wanted them to live together as a family and reveals that he knew in his last weeks that he would not live to see the village again.
 Andy breaks down in tears and flees the church.
 As Jack is laid to rest, Diane places his chequered cap onto the coffin.
 Andy sees Robert, who is watching from a distance and drives away.
 Robert leaves a flower on the grave before leaving again.
 That afternoon, Val put a framed photo of Jack up next to the pictures of Amos and Henry Wilks in the pub.
 Andy, Diane, Daz and Victoria visit the grave that night to say a last goodbye.
 As they walk away, Diane looks back and sees a vision of Jack next to the grave.
 He smiles at her and she smiles back and realises that Jack will always be with her and the children and would be looking down on them.